Institute of Pacific Relations: American Council leadership

 Edward Carter took responsibility for the American Council.
 When he became Secretary General in 1933 he lobbied successfully to have the International Headquarters move to New York.
 Since 1928 his chief assistant had been Frederick V. Field, who worked with him until 1940.
-(Field was later attacked for his Communist allegiances: see below.)
+(Field was later attacked for his communist allegiances: see below.)
 The American Council moved energetically on several fronts.
-One of Carter's concerns was that public opinion needed to be informed and school curriculum deepened.
+One of Carter's concerns was that public opinion needed to be informed and school curriculums deepened.
 Another area was to commission or subsidize scholarship on all aspects of Asia.
 Over the next decades, the IPR imprint appeared on hundreds of books, including most of the important scholarship on China, Japan, and Southeast Asia.
 Notable was the Chinese Dynastic History Project, headed by the German refugee scholar Karl Wittfogel, which set out to translate and annotate the official histories compiled by each Chinese dynasty for its predecessor.
 In 1932, the IPR determined to expand its Bulletin into a full-fledged journal, Pacific Affairs.
 At the recommendation of longtime treaty port journalist H.G.E.
 Woodhead, Carter recruited Owen Lattimore, a multi-sided scholar of Central Asia who, however, did not have a Ph.D.

 The IPR aimed to include all of the countries of the Pacific, including colonies, such as the Philippines and Korea (the Dutch government forbade participation from the Dutch East Indies), and the Soviet Union.
 As friction between Japan and China became more intense, the IPR became more overtly political.
-In 1931, the Japanese invasion forced the conference to move from Hangzhou to Shanghai.
+In 1931, the Japanese invasion forced the IPR's conference to move from Hangzhou to Shanghai.
 In 1932, the Japanese delegation withdrew and succeeding conferences were held without Japanese representation.
 Since the USSR was a longtime rival of Japan and a revolutionary Marxist power, Soviet participation raised many questions and problems.
 Marxist analysis, such as that brought by Wittfogel, was considered by some to add a powerful tool for understanding Chinese history, but Stalin's interest was scarcely limited to discussions and theories.
 Carter's sympathy for the Soviet Union led him to defend Stalin's purges and trials, although IPR publications contained both favorable and critical treatments of Soviet policies.

-Publishing history

 The IPR sponsored other important scholarly excursions into Asian history and society: R.H.
-Tawney's long memo for the 1931 Conference was published as his Land and Labor in China (1931); a Marxist analysis of geography by Chi Ch'ao-ting; the collaboration between Lattimore and Wittfogel which used an eclectic array of approaches including Arnold Toynbee, Ellsworth Huntington, and Karl Marx to develop a social history of China.
+Tawney's long memo for the 1931 conference was published as his Land and Labor in China (1931); a Marxist analysis of geography by Chi Ch'ao-ting; and the collaboration between Lattimore and Wittfogel which used an eclectic array of approaches including Arnold Toynbee, Ellsworth Huntington, and Karl Marx to develop a social history of China.